Master of Science in Project Management

 Excellence.
 Excellence in teaching, research, scholarship, creative endeavors, student services, and in all aspects of the University's operations is continuously pursued at Morgan to ensure institutional effectiveness and efficiency.

 Integrity.
 At Morgan, honest communications, ethical behavior, and accountability for words and deeds are expected from all members of the University community.

 Respect.
 Each person at Morgan is to be treated with respect and dignity and is to be treated equitably in all situations.

 Diversity.
-A broad diversity of people and ideas are welcomed and supported at Morgan as essential to quality education in a global interdependent society.
-Students will have reasonable and affordable access to a comprehensive range of high quality educational programs and services.
+A broad diversity of people and ideas are welcomed and supported at Morgan State University as essential to quality education in a globally interdependent society.
+Students will have a reasonable and affordable access to a comprehensive range of high-quality educational programs and services.

 Innovation.
 Morgan encourages and supports its faculty, staff, and students in all forms of scholarship including the discovery and application of knowledge in teaching and learning and in developing innovative products and processes.

 Leadership.
 Morgan seeks to provide rigorous academic curricula and challenging co-curricular opportunities to promote the development of leadership qualities in students and to facilitate leadership development among faculty, staff, and students.